fredbi/uri/README.md

 **Performances**

-* Significantly improved parsing speed by dropping usage of regular expressions
+* Significantly improved parsing speed by dropping usage of regular expressions and reducing allocations.

 **Fixes**